riscv/riscv-bitmanip/verilog/bextdep/README.md

-A fast and efficient pipelined implementation of the RISC-V Zbe `bext` and `bdep` instructions, based on the implementations from https://github.com/cliffordwolf/bextdep.
+A fast and efficient pipelined implementation of the RISC-V "Zbe" extension `bext` and `bdep` instructions, based on the implementations from https://github.com/cliffordwolf/bextdep.

-Optionally this core also implements the GREV instruction.
+Optionally this core also implements the `grev` instruction.

 Module paramters: